Fudan-iGEM/2024-wiki/src/description.md

 To drive nickel reduction, a steady supply of hydrogen gas is essential, as hydrogenase catalyzes the reaction in both directions.
 However, *E. coli* lacks a stable, continuous source of hydrogen, which limits the efficiency of this process.

-Addressing these four challenges is crucial for our project’s success.
+Addressing these four challenges is crucial for our project's success.

 ## Our Solutions